 Note how the shore is described as being “inhospitable” another allusion to the lack of life.
 The penultimate line and final line of the poem ask the question of why the sea is like this.
 Why it acts in that way.
 The poem is given a nice sense of symmetry by finishing on the same two words it started with.
 This makes it feel like the poem runs in a circle which would serve to emphasize the theme of eternity put forward in the poem.

 About Percy Bysshe Shelley

-Shelley is one the most famous poets of all time.
-Born in the eighteenth century he had a tragically short life, dying in 1822 aged just twenty nine.
-He drowned at sea having been travelling in his sailboat “Don Juan” which was named as a nod to Lord Byron.
+Shelley is one of the most famous poets of all time.
+Born in the eighteenth century he had a tragically short life, dying in 1822 aged just twenty-nine.
+He drowned at sea having been traveling in his sailboat “Don Juan” which was named as a nod to Lord Byron.
 Byron and Shelley had a close relationship.
 Together with several other notable writers and thinkers of the time they almost formed a group of sorts.
-Included in that group were the likes of Leigh Hunt, Thomas Love and Shelley’s own spouse Mary Shelley.
+Included in that group were the likes of Leigh Hunt, Thomas Love, and Shelley’s own spouse Mary Shelley.

 Amongst his notable works are: ‘Ozymandias‘, ‘Ode to the West Wind‘, ‘To a Skylark‘, ‘Music’, ‘When Soft Voices Die’, ‘The Cloud‘, and ‘The Masque of Anarchy’.
 But perhaps his most famous piece is ‘Prometheus Unbound’ which many scholars refer to as a masterpiece.
 All though Shelley’s poetry has stood the test of history during his life it was not well received.
 Most publishers refused to touch his work as it was considered blasphemous.
 This is an indication of the ground-breaking nature of his poetry.
 Shelley was a pacifist and a vegetarian which fit well with his liberal views.
 These views were in themselves massively inspirational and had an influence on people such as Gandhi and Marx.